 With an eye on limited high-grade material availability and waste management, aviation manufacturers aim to make environmental sustainability integral early on in design processes.
 And they have U.S. government support in developing new technologies geared toward green.
 The FAA recently awarded five companies—Boeing, Pratt & Whitney, Rolls-Royce, General Electric and Honeywell—five-year contracts worth $125 million to advance its Continuous Lower Energy, Emissions and Noise (Cleen) ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Looks At Life-Cycle Efficiencies Beyond 787".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Looks At Life-Cycle Efficiencies Beyond 787".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.